Please note this event is SOLD OUT.

-Welcome to LATE, a monthly after-hours series by the Phillip and Patricia Frost Museum of Science that takes a deeper look at the scientific wonders of our West Wing’s special exhibitions.
+Welcome to LATE, a monthly after-hours series by the Phillip and Patricia Frost Museum of Science that takes a deeper look at the scientific wonders within the museum.
 Each event features special guests, live performances, cocktails, interactive installations by creative partners and mind-bending discussions and panels.

 First up is SEEING: WHAT ARE YOU LOOKING AT?, on display at Frost Science until October 20.
 Straight from Dublin’s Science Gallery, SEEING questions how eyes, brains and robots see, while tackling the complex sensory experience of vision, understanding and perception.